FePaiva/movie-list-database/README.md

 # movie-list-database

-App to practice javascript and tests with Mocha, Chai and Node.
+App to practice javascript and tests with Selenium + Mocha, Chai and Node.
 Movie list is stored in localStorage for persistence.

 ![Front page of app](images/movieListApp.png)